ndc coursesabout the institutecode of ethicsfind an ndc practitionerfree resourcesguest speakerslogin

 • Overmedicalisation, paramedicalisation, overtreatment.

-These obstacles explain why some infants aren't receiving human milk or are not exclusively human milk fed - again, not the marketing practices of commercial milk formula companies.
+In high income countries, these obstacles are the key reasons why infants aren't receiving human milk or are not exclusively human milk fed - again, not the marketing practices of commercial milk formula companies.

 Recommended resources